- Home

 Changes in taste or smell

-Some treatments and their side effects can change the way some foods taste or smell.
-Chemotherapy can change the taste receptors in the mouth.
+Some treatments can affect the taste and smell of foods.
+Chemotherapy and targeted therapy drugs can change the taste receptors in the mouth.
 Radiation therapy or surgery to the head, neck and mouth area can damage the salivary glands and tastebuds on the tongue.
 Food may taste bitter or metallic, or may not have as much flavour as before.

-It’s common to have taste changes during treatment and for a short time afterwards.
+It’s common to have changes in taste during treatment and for a short time afterwards.
 People with cancer often say, “All food tastes the same”, “Food tastes like cardboard”, “Food tastes metallic”, or “I no longer like the taste of my favourite food”.
-If you lose most or all of your sense of taste, focus on other appealing aspects of food, such as the colours and presentation of the meal.
-You could try experimenting with different textures and temperatures to make food more enjoyable (e.g. hot apple pie with cold ice-cream).
-It may take several months for taste to return to normal.
+It may take several months for your sense of taste to return to normal.
 In some cases, taste changes may be permanent.

 For more on this, see Taste and smell changes.